Connect to DSE with the Cassandra Spark connector

-Using Spark’s comprehensive processing features can boost your data analysis and processing capabilities with DataStax Enterprise (DSE).
+You can use the comprehensive processing features of Apache Spark™ to boost your data analysis and processing capabilities with DataStax Enterprise (DSE).

 Prerequisites